 Christos A. Tessas, Architecture Engineer.

-Our venues and their use
+Our premises and their use

 Hephaestus Street Entrance.

-The main and only entrance of the Linto Organisation is on Hephaestus Street, where there is a small reception and which has been extended.
+The main and only entrance of Linto Organisation is on Hephaestus Street, where there is a small reception and which has been extended.
 Also the stairs have adequately been reformed to facilitate access to the rest of the floors.

 Level A: Information/ Co-operation positions/ Library

-The first level of the facilities has been adequately formed for individual or team work, reading, business meetings, meeting and study groups.
+The first level of the premises has been adequately formed for individual or team work, reading, business meetings, meeting and study groups.
 The space is a studio; however, specific parts can be isolated for more private conversations if needed.
 There you will be able to find desks and comfortable working seats, as well as two relaxing lounge areas and the library.
 In the entrance of level A area you may also find the secretariat, which offers information and basic support to the organization members and subscribers.

 Level B: Presentations/ Shows/ Auditorium